EoinAviation/ESPLiveryImporter/README.md

 Choose your output directory (The SimObjects\Something\ThePlaneYouWantToImportTo).
 More conflict checks will be done.

 When you start importing the livery, the program will copy the file, and make the entry into the `aircraft.cfg` file for you.
 It also backs up the file beforehand in case of any issues.

+Feel free to make a pull request, it's not my best nor cleanest work, but any contributions are apreciated!